 Step 4: Confirm the amount you want to redeem through Pay Yourself Back and hit “Complete.”

-Is using Chase’s Pay Yourself Back program worth it?
+Is using Chase’s Pay Yourself Back feature worth it?

-If you plan to make charitable contributions to an eligible charity that partners with Chase for this promotion, then using your card to make that donation is definitely worth it.
+If you plan to make charitable contributions to an eligible charity that partners with Chase for this promotion, then using your card to make that donation can be worth it.
 After all, you can get more value for your rewards when you redeem this way, and you may be able to donate more as a result.

 The bottom line

 If you have the Chase Freedom Unlimited and don’t have an immediate need for your points, you can donate to charity then reimburse yourself through the Chase Pay Yourself Back tool.
 Through Dec.
-31, 2022, you’ll even get 25 percent more value for your points when you do.
+31, 2023, you’ll get 25 percent more value for your points when you do.